junxit/us-congress-bills-112/bill.md

   > ## § 635.
 Marine-based energy device verification program
   >
   > - **(a)** *Establishment* The Secretary shall establish a marine-based energy device verification program to provide a bridge from the marine and hydrokinetic renewable energy capture device design and development efforts underway across the industry to commercial deployment of marine and hydrokinetic renewable energy devices.
-  > - **(b)** *Purposes* The purposes of the program are to fund, facilitate the development and installation of, and evaluate marine and hydrokinetic renewable energy projects, in partnership with Federally Funded Research and Development Centers, and in conjunction with universities and other institutions of higher education, private business entities, and other appropriate organizations, in order—
+  > - **(b)** *Purposes* The purposes of the program are to fund, facilitate the development and installation of, and evaluate marine and hydrokinetic renewable energy projects, in partnership with Federally Funded Research and Development Centers, and in conjunction with Centers established under section 634, universities and other institutions of higher education, private business entities, and other appropriate organizations, in order—
   >   - **(1)** to increase marine and hydrokinetic renewable energy experience; and
   >   - **(2)** to build and operate enough candidate devices to obtain statistically significant operating and maintenance data.
   > - **(c)** *Objectives* The objectives of the program shall include—